-I understand by entering my name on the signature line that it represents an electronic signature, which is legally binding.
+I understand by entering my name on the sign ature line that it represents an electronic signature, which is legally binding.

 Print Name

 Address, Telephone

 Date

 If you are under seventeen (17) years of age, your parent or guardian must sign below:

-I represent that I am a parent/guardian of the minor who has signed the above release and that in that capacity University has my consent and authorization to use the name, voice and/or likeness as described above.
+inor who has signed the above release and that in that ization to use the name, voice and/or likeness as described

+above. ization to use the name, voice and/or interess as described

 Parent/Guardian:

+Signature

-Signature Tunderstand by entering my name on the signature line that it represents an electronic signature, which is legally binding.
+I understand by entering my name on the sign ature line that it represents an electronic signature, which is legally binding.

 Print Name

 Date

-Appendix VIII
+Appendix VIII: Telehealth Agreement